ProPhycient5/Efficient-Password-Checker/README.md

 # Efficient-Password-Checker
-Python script for checking password
+Python script for checking password using hasking techniques and k-anonymity method.